1. Webhooks

 Next period active

-Event sequence example (failed renewal):
+Event sequence example (failed renewal — domain issue):

-Subscription period ends
+Billing period ends

 ↓